By Amy Hunt

 - Make it fun with an audiobook or great playlist: Let's face it—kitchen cleaning is not one of life's most pleasurable chores, so why not make the whole thing a bit more enjoyable by whacking on your latest audiobook, or a fun, up-tempo music playlist and get dancing?
 The whole thing will be done before you know it!

-* 'The 15-Minute Clean: The Quickest Way to a Sparkling Home' by ‘Queen of Clean’ Lynsey Crombie is published by Welbeck on 1st April.
+* 'The 15-Minute Clean: The Quickest Way to a Sparkling Home' by ‘Queen of Clean’ Lynsey Crombie is published by Welbeck.
 Available to pre-order now.

 By Laura Harman •